satrajitgithub/NRG_AI_NeuroOnco_preproc/documentation/running_with_docker.md

 ```
 #### 1.4.
 Removing space from folder names
-To prevent the code from breaking on linux systems, it is preferred that you remove all spaces from file and foldernames.
-For that, run the following script to replace all spaces with underscore :
+The code assumes that no directory or filenames will have spaces in them, so please remove all spaces from file and folder names.
+An example script which does this (replaces all spaces with underscore in all directory and filenames recursively):
 ```
-for f in *\ *; do mv "$f" "${f// /_}"; done
+find . -depth -name '* *' | while IFS= read -r f ; do mv -i "$f" "$(dirname "$f")/$(basename "$f"|tr ' ' _)" ; done
 ```
 For example, if you had data of a subject as follows:
 ```